Julia Ashby Smyth

 Daunse Jeirnyn Yee

-One of the many 'getherings' of the year.
+One of the many 'Getherings' of the year.
 A splendid swirling bustle of fuchsia flower frocks, frivolity and way too much nectar wine.

 Injinagh Sheeley